Light63/LITA_CUSTOMERDATA_PROJECT/README.md

-  Figure 2: Shows the already prepared dataset ready for visualizations. this is particularly important as it enables effective analysis of the data to make valid and informed decisions that will in turn, identify patterns, and sales trends, as well as boost productivity.
+  Figure 2: Shows the already prepared dataset ready for visualizations.
+This is particularly important as it enables effective analysis of the data to make valid and informed decisions that will in turn, identify patterns, and sales trends, as well as boost productivity.
 Hence, increasing revenue and customer satisfaction.

 ---

   ### Data Analysis
-  the images  and codes below show how data analysis was performed on the datasets using the above-mentioned tools.
+  The images  and codes below show how data analysis was performed on the datasets using the above-mentioned tools.

   ```SQL
   SELECT * FROM TABLE 1